raymondEhlers/reactionPlaneFit/README.md

 These fits are implemented in the `reaction_plane_fit.three_orientations` module.

+# Notes on fitting

+This package makes it possible to use Minos rather than Hesse errors.
+Minos errors can be calculated when Hesse errors become inaccurate (when the function around the minima is not approximately a hyperparabola), but they can take much longer to calculate and cannot be described via a covariance matrix (which makes error propagation much more difficult).
+If the Hesse and Minos errors are similar, then the function is well approximately by a hyperparabola and you can safely use Hesse errors.
+For more, see the iminuit tutorials.

 # Development

 If developing the packaging, clone the repository and then install with